zhangbowu85/Camel_Study/README.md

   - Comes with huge library of components
   - Camel connects to an endpoint through variou components

-## So, when you develop with camel by:
+### So, when you develop with Camel, you are doing:
 **Create routes that move data between endpoints, using components.**

 **Each route starts with a from, configured with a uri, that defines the endpoint that the data is coming from.**